oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 > Examples to be provided

 Please note:

-- The `node_type` specified in the substitution mapping SHOULD not provide implementations for interface operations defined in the type.
   <!---- Calin-2024-06-05: I think that this constraint should not exist.
   This will be evaluated from the directives.
 Could even have all 3 directives [select, substitute, create]